-In January 2020, IMI CD entered a five year lease agreement, from January 2021 to January 2026, for its electronic production, office and staff accommodation.
-The lease premises is a three floor building and a dormitory located at Xindu district, Chengdu City.
+On November 2020, IMI CD entered a five-year lease agreement effective January 2021 to January 2026, for its electronic production, office and staff accommodation.
+The lease premises is a three-floor building and a dormitory located at Xindu district, Chengdu City.
+In September 2022, IMI CD entered a three-year non-cancellable lease, effective October 1, 2022 to September 30, 2025, located at Xindu district, Chengdu City to serve as their external warehouse.